rsdoiel/antenna/archives/2025/columns_2025.22.md

 <p>This is understandable, I guess, as far as evolution is concerned, up to a point, but I think we've been past that point for a long time now.
 Now, evolution brought us to a point where in order to survive as a species we have to get over this need to rank people and work together.</p>
 <p>So if you feel other people are better than you, get over it.
 Same thing if you feel better than others.
 You aren't and they aren't.</p>
 <p>Your shit still stinks and as the great Republican philosopher Joni Ernst so eloquently put it, she's going to be dead pretty darned soon and so will you.</p>
+<p>I have to remind myself of this when I see a picture of someone who is really ugly but acts like they're not.
+And when I say ugly, I mean ugly inside.
+I say to myself "Davey, they are reflecting off something inside yourself that you don't like.
+On a different day they might seem very beautiful to you!"
+So I can relax and stop worrying so much about what I think about them in the moment.
+It matters not one bit.</p>

 <br>